2004seraph/2004seraph/README.md

 ## Fun

-- Web-based multiplayer arena fighter: [Rogues](https://rogues.seraph.parts/), also available as a PWA
+- Web-based arena fighter: [Rogues](https://2004seraph.github.io/rogues/), also available as a PWA
 - Dungeons and Dragons dice tool: [polyDice](https://2004seraph.github.io/polyDice/)

 ## I Have Experience With